Create and manage variables

 To create an alias for a variable:

-- From the Variables modal, right-click a variable’s value and select Create alias.
+- Right-click a variable’s value and select Create alias.

 - From the Libraries tab, choose a variable to set an alias.
 You can use the search bar to find a variable by name or browse through enabled libraries.